metashell/metashell/docs/manual/how_to.md

 > `METASHELL_INSTANTIATE_EXPRESSION` instantiates the body of the function
 > templates (and further template instantiations triggered by them) as well.

-## debug expression involving SFINAE?
+## debug expressions involving SFINAE?

 Expressions leveraging on SFINAE (short for Substitution Failure Is Not An Error) are very common in template metaprograms.
 The term refers to the fact